Skip to content

 Recommended approach:

-• Base URL: see the "API base URLs" section under "API Keys" for the appropriate endpoint.
+• API Base URL: see the “API Base URL” section in the “API Keys” chapter.

-3. Monitor usage in real time via the Usage page.
+3. Monitor traffic in real time on the Usage page.